 In case you charge more than your competition, make sure your users understand what the extra amount stands for by providing information on the added benefits.

 Just like with all websites, it is important that you go with a website that has a clutter-free, neat appearance and not a website that overwhelms users visually the moment they land on your page.
 Don’t use too many words and keep the design as simple as you can.

 If you are unsure how to do that, ask Amelia.
 They know exactly how to manage any booking process – while your clients will enjoy the pleasant online service, you can sit back and relax.

-When creating a business coach website, it is best that you supply your users with an easy to navigate website where they find information about who you are, what you can do for them, how they can reach you, and how much it would cost.
+When creating a business coach website, it is best that you supply your users with an easy-to-navigate website where they find information about who you are, what you can do for them, how they can reach you, and how much it would cost.

 The tips that we’ve presented you with will help you grow your small business while knowing that you are on the right track.

-If you need help with your WP website, WP Buffs is a 24/7 WordPress website maintenance services for serious website owners & white-label partners.
+If you need help with your WP website, WP Buffs is a 24/7 WordPress website maintenance service for serious website owners & white-label partners.
 Whether you’re looking after 1 site or 1000, they’ve got your back!